What If I Don't Have Grades Yet?

 The short answer is: Don’t Worry.

 On the other hand, if you are at a school where it is more critical to be a the top of your class, such as top 10%, it may make sense to wait and see if you can get within that range before applying.
+Many top firms have expressed to us that, when it comes down to it, grades are more important than networking when it comes to getting an offer.

-And if it’s a firm that you’ve built a genuine relationship with through past events, programs, informational interviews, etc – then perhaps you are better off applying and leveraging those connections and information you’ve learned in that process to get an advantage.
-Grades are not everything, and genuine interest/engagement is an important factor too.
+On the other hand, if it’s a firm that you’ve built a genuine relationship with through past events, programs, informational interviews, etc – then perhaps you are better off applying and leveraging those connections and information you’ve learned in that process to get an advantage.
+Grades are not everything, and genuine interest/engagement is an important factor too — if you are confident that you can land an interview based on your prior engagement before grades are released, then go for it.

 Although timing is important, being thoughtful about your initial application is a good thing where it matters.